 Stewart has invited Hamilton to meet him at his home, but Hamilton has never accepted this open invitation.
 Stewart has in the past made measured comments on Hamilton, saying he is quite an aggressive driver compared to Rosberg who adopts a much smoother style.

 But after the 2016 Abu Dhabi Grand Prix Stewart went into verbal attack mode railing against Hamilton for not listening to team orders.
-To recap Hamilton’s only chance of wining the 2016 drivers title was to significantly slow his race pace and back his teammate into the inferior chasing pack.
+To recap Hamilton’s only chance of winning the 2016 driver’s title was to significantly slow his race pace and back his teammate into the inferior chasing pack.

 Mercedes wanted to effectively fix the outcome of the race, it’s good for PR and marketing purposes for sure.
 But Hamilton is a racer and sometimes a racer has to make difficult decisions in the knowledge it will not be well received.